-- the Group's right to receive payment of the dividend is established; - it is probable that the economic benefits associated with the dividend will flow to the Group; and, - the amount of the dividend can be measured reliably.
+- the Group's right to receive payment of the dividend is established; - it is probable that the economic benefits associated with the dividend will flow to the Group; and. - the amount of the dividend can be measured reliably.

-As at March 31, 2020 and December 31, 2019, the Group's financial assets at FVOCI pertains to investments in unquoted equity shares that are not held for trading.
+As at September in unquoted equity shares that are not held for trading.